jestasjovin/apiranet/README.md

 Currently : its an MVP , trying to actualy make it work or atleast make some sense!

+#### Goals
+  - Register a user who will register their APIs
+  - User Being able to register services : i.e  APIs
+  - Find specific API
+  - Find multiple api that does something
+    : filter based  on the user's needs from parent api call
+  - Map the node journey : with least cost
+  - start going through to call each api

 ### Run : Development Mode

 ```bash